 The player will still have to call the coach himself.

-The player will still have to provide the film.
+The player will still have to provide the video.

-The player will still have to take the SAT/ACT.
+The player will still have to make acceptable grades in required classes.

-For a lot of families, it’s useful to have someone other than the parent telling the kid that you have to pick up the phone and make the call or that you need to practice for the SAT.
+For a lot of families, it’s useful to have someone other than the parent telling the kid that you have to pick up the phone and make the call or that you need to study for the upcoming test.
 There are plenty of people who use such services just for the college admissions process.
 It’s worth it to them so that the parent isn’t the one who has to do the nagging.
 But don’t think that you can’t do this yourself.

 There are plenty of books and websites with information on how to do it yourself.